-Abstract- The study examines how unequal access to education affects individuals' future income generation.
-An individual's access to education has been defined by certain key variables - family size, the distance of the school from home, location of the school, level of education of parents, availability of financial aid, expenditure on education, quota facility, etc. The study is cross-sectional in nature, drawing data from employees of all levels working at the Bangladesh University of Professionals.
-The paper reveals that an individual's level of education, parents' education level, expenditure on education, financial aid, and quota facility have a significant positive effect on income generation in the future.
-On the contrary, family size, both location and distance of the school have a negative impact on income generation.
-It is shown that access to education is hindered for individuals completing schools at sub-urban or rural locations than those from urban regions which culminate into the lower-income generation in the future.
+The study examines how unequal access to education affects individuals? future income 8 generation.
+An individual?s access to education has been defined by certain key variables â??" family size, the distance of the school from home, location of the school, level of education of 10 parents, availability of financial aid, expenditure on education, quota facility, etc. The study is 11 cross-sectional in nature, drawing data from employees of all levels working at the Bangladesh 12 University of Professionals.
+The paper reveals that an individual?s level of education, parents?
+13 education level, expenditure on education, financial aid, and quota facility have a significant 14 positive effect on income generation in the future.
+On the contrary, family size, both location 15 and distance of the school have a negative impact on income generation.
+It is shown that 16 access to education is hindered for individuals completing schools at sub-urban or rural 17 locations than those from urban regions which culminate into the lower-income generation in 18 the future.
+19 ducation is one of the prerequisites for building human capital, an ingredient necessary for developing a nation.
+Education is highly significant in determining future income levels.
+An individual with more education consumed is more likely to generate a higher amount of income since that individual, through years of education and training, has been able to prove them fit.
+However, the question remains why certain individuals fail to avail themselves of education.